 Current inclusive leadership studies mainly focus on the influence of inclusive leadership on employees' psychological attitudes and behavior at the individual level (Carmeli et al., 2010; Choi et al., 2015; Jiang et al., 2022).
-Yet there is little research on the impact of inclusive leadership organizational level performance Gong et al. (2021), in particular tourism organizations and their impact on organizational innovation models have not been considered.
+Yet there is little research on the impact of inclusive leadership on organizational-level particularly performance, in tourism organizations and their influence on organizational models (Gong et al. 2021).
 This research focuses on finding methods to improve organizational performance.
 For continued organizational success, the field of innovation must be open to employees in their specialized roles (Qu et al., 2017).